NikolayPolyagoshko/AMQP_Exchange/README.md

  * Queues	- Confiruration of RabbitMQ queues
      * QueueId		- Autoincrement Id of a Queue
      * HostID		- Id of a RabbitMQ host from the Hosts table
      * Direction	- Should be 'In' or 'Out'
      * Name		    - Queue name or Routing Key name.
 Routing Key can be used for outbound messages, only if Exchange is specified
      * SenderPollInterval - For outbound, controls how frequently worker will check Outbound table for new available message data.
 Can be null, default is 10000 ms (10 seconds)
-     * Base64Data         - If enabled for inbound, messages will be Base64-encoded upon receiving.
-For outbound, messages will be Base64-decoded before sending
+     * Base64Data         - If enabled:
+        1) Inbound queues - messages will be Base64-encoded upon receiving
+        2) Outbound queues - messages will be Base64-decoded before sending
      * CodePage           - Codepage, can be null.
 Default is UTF-8 (65001)
-     * Exchange           - For outbound, RabbitMQ exchange name.
+     * Exchange           - For outbound only.
+RabbitMQ exchange name.
 Can be null.
 If Exchange is specified, 'Name' is interpreted as Routing Key

  * Inbound	- Inbound messages table
      * MessageId	- Autoincrement Id of an Inbound Message
      * QueueId		- Id of a Queue this message came from
-     * DateReceived	- Date when message was received.
-Filled by worker after writing message into Inbound table
+     * DateReceived	- Date and time when message was received.
+Filled by worker, after writing message into Inbound table
-     * DateRead		- Defauld is null.
-Not processed by service.
+     * DateRead		- Defauld is null, not processed by service.
 Use it in you app to filter processed messages
      * Message		- Message data itself.
-If 'Base64Data' enabled in Base64-encoded form
+If 'Base64Data' is enabled, in Base64-encoded form

 * Outbound 	- Outbound messages table
      * MessageId	- Autoincrement Id of an Outbound Message
      * QueueId		- Id of a Queue this message directed to
      * DateWritten	- Defauld is null, not processed by service.
 Can be used in your app to store timestamp
-     * DateSent		- Date when message was sent out.
-Filled by worker after receiving confirmation from Rabbit host
+     * DateSent		- Date and time when message was sent out.
+Filled by worker, after receiving confirmation from Rabbit host
      * Message		- Message data itself.
 If 'Base64Data' enabled it should be in Base64-encoded form
-     * ErrorFlag		- Flag is set when something is went wrong with sending message
+     * ErrorFlag	- This flag is set when something is went wrong with message sending

 * Log		- Service operatrion log
      * Log_Id		- Autoincrement Id of a Log entry
      * Timestamp	- Log entry date and time
      * Source		- Source name.
-'Service' or 'Sender_XX' or 'Receiver_XX', where XX is the QueueId
+Could be 'Service' or 'Sender_XX' or 'Receiver_XX', where XX is the QueueId
-     * IsError		- Flag is set if this log entry is an error log entry
+     * IsError		- This flag is set when this log entry is an error log entry
      * Inbound_Id	- Id of the Inbound message, if applicable
      * Outbound_Id	- Id of the Outbound message, if applicable
      * Message		- Log message